OpenTelemetry / OTLP

 otlp: {} # OTLP Attribute Configuration for tenant "example-tenant"

-Both global and per-tenant OTLP configurations can map attributes to stream-labels or structured-metadata.
+Both global and per-tenant OTLP configurations can map attributes to stream-labels.
 At least one stream-label is needed for successfully saving a log entry to Loki storage, so the configuration should account for that.

 Stream labels can only be generated from resource-level attributes, which is mirrored in the data structure of the LokiStack resource: